eduMFA/authenticator/README.md

-# pi-authenticator
+# edumfa-authenticator
-OTP Authenticator App for privacyIDEA Authentication Server
+Authenticator App for eduMFA Authentication Server

-The pi-authenticator currently support HOTP and TOTP (30 and 60 seconds) and also privacyIDEA's PUSH authentication.
+The edumfa-authenticator currently support HOTP and TOTP (30 and 60 seconds) and also eduMFA's PUSH authentication.
 Supported hashing algorithms are SHA-1, SHA-256 and SHA-512.
 It also supports scanning qr codes that match the [Google Authenticator Key URI](https://github.com/google/google-authenticator/wiki/Key-Uri-Format) format.

-The App is best used with the [privacyIDEA Authentication Server](https://github.com/privacyidea/privacyidea), and runs on both Android and iOS.
+The App is best used with [eduMFA](https://github.com/edumfa/edumfa), and runs on both Android and iOS.
-The pi-authenticator can also be configured to support PUSH authentication without Firebase.
+The edumfa-authenticator can also be configured to support PUSH authentication without Firebase.

-# Goals

-* provide a more secure way of enrollment as specified in our
-[smartphone concept](https://github.com/privacyidea/privacyidea/wiki/concept%3A-SmartphoneApp) as well as the [pushtoken](https://github.com/privacyidea/privacyidea/wiki/concept%3A-PushToken) with support for user-configured firebase projects

 # Development